experiencor/semantic-lane-detection/README.md

 # To do list

 1. More advanced post processing using Edge Detection.
+[DONE]
 2. Fine tune the segmentation result using Dilated Net or SegNet with Conditional Random Field.
 3. Additionally trains on CamVid dataset and SYNTHIA dataset.